Geometry and analysis of contact instantons and entanglement of Legendrian links I: Deformation-cobordism analysis of parameterized moduli space

 This finishes the proof. \end{proof} Easier proof also applies to the sphere bubble $v_i$, which now finishes the proof of the proposition. \end{proof}

 \begin{rem} For the above action bound to hold for the bubbles, it is \emph{essential to vary} the contact triads depending on the domain parameters by simultaneously varying the pairs

-For example, if one fixed $\lambda$ while $J$ varies, one would not be able to prove this bound of the asymptotic period for the given contact form $\lambda$ in terms of the oscillation norm $\|H\|$: \emph{The only thing one could get is the kind of statement that there is a $s_1 \in [0,1]$ and a bubble whose $(\psi_H^{s_1})^*\lambda$-period is less than or equal to $\|H\|$.} Since \emph{general contactomorphism does not preserve $\lambda$ and hence $(\psi_H^{s_1})^*\lambda \ne \lambda$, the two periods are generally different.} This is a fundamental difference from the symplectic case where the symplectic form can be fixed while the almost complex structure varies since \emph{symplectomorphism preserves the symplectic form.} \end{rem}
+For example, if one fixed $\lambda$ while $J$ varies, one would not be able to prove this bound of the asymptotic period for the given contact form $\lambda$ in terms of the oscillation norm $\|H\|$: \emph{The only thing one could get is the kind of statement that there is a $s_1 \in [0,1]$ and a bubble whose $(\psi_H^{s_1})^*\lambda$-period is less than or equal to $\|H\|$.} Since \emph{general contactomorphism does not preserve $\lambda$ and hence $(\psi_H^{s_1})^*\lambda \ne \lambda$, the two periods are generally different.} This is a fundamental difference from the symplectic case where the symplectic form can be fixed while the almost complex structure varies since \emph{symplectomorphism preserves the symplectic form.} This is a reflection of the fact that the contact distribution $\xi$ is the fundamental geometric structure and the contact form itself should be regarded as one of the free parameters in the study of contact topology and dynamics like $J$ or $H$. \end{rem}